 Occupational therapists work in a variety of settings and populations including hospitals, clinics, private clinics, school systems, and client's homes, among others.
-Therapists may work as clinicians, consultants, policy ad administration, research and academia.
-In 2019, Occupational therapy was voted by US News as 28/100 top jobs with a median salary of \$84,000.
+Therapists may work as clinicians, consultants, policy administration, research and academia.
+In 2023, The U.S. Bureau of Labor Statistics reported a 12% job growth outlook with a median salary of \$96, 370.
+US News best jobs ranks occupational therapists as #4 in Best Health Care Jobs.